awee01/Project-14-MVC-Blog/README.md

 # Project-14-MVC-Blog

 This is a tech blog where users can create posts.
 Posts are displayed on the homepage and information is displayed about who created the post and when.
+Users can only see posts when logged in.

 Users are asked to create a new account with a new password.
 Once that is done, users can login with their new account.
 Duplicate accounts are not allowed.